sketh444/Interactive-Lab-Hub/Lab 4/README.md

 * "Works like": shows what the device can do

 Pierre the Owl is an interactive game device to learn basic French.
 It's a competition game between two players.
-Pierre speaks out loud a French vocabulary to teac and players will compete to find the corresponding English word faster.
+Pierre speaks out loud a French word and players will compete to find the corresponding English word faster.

 When the user presses any button to start(as instructed by the text on the box), Pierre the Owl, our beloved French teacher begin speaking.
 It introduces herself and explain the game rule:
 > "Bonjour!